General

 How long does SAP restriction or SAP probation last?

-Restriction: Lasts until the student meets SAP standards or an approved SAP appeal is on file.
+Restriction: Lasts until the student is found to be meeting SAP standards during a status calculation or there is an approved SAP appeal is on file.

 Are SAP probation and SAP restriction the same as academic warning, probation, and suspension?